W W W . S H E L L E Y L E A C H . C O M

 and you can find me on Instagram @canadian.artist.shelley.leach

 My last day at Bon Echo and Mazinaw Rock for purposes of experiencing and gathering reference was October 9th, 2024.
 While in the area I completed two significant paintings and numerous field/location sketches as well as lots of notes.
-I have more paintings to go and am presently working on painting 3.

 By connecting with the various stories behind each piece, I aim to create art that invites you to celebrate the beauty, complexity and multifaceted stories that make Bon Echo such a artistically captivating area.
 For those who value not just the artwork, but the stories and experiences captured within each piece.